-A private island in Titusville?
+A private island in Titusville, Florida?
 This can’t be right.
-Well, if you head out onto the Indian River Lagoon – an estuary, you will find a few!
-And, they are like a scene from Robinson Crusoe.
-I’m willing to bet most boaters don’t think about sandbars or having a private island to themselves when you mention Titusville.
+If you head out onto the Indian River Lagoon – an estuary, you will find a few!
+And they are like a scene from Robinson Crusoe.
+I’m willing to bet most boaters don’t think about sandbars or having a private island when you mention Titusville.
 Even better, for those of us in Central Florida, Titusville is only 45 minutes away from Orlando, and you can be on the water in 10 minutes easily.

-Crime rates aside, let’s get into why you should consider a day out here – particularly if enjoy being on the water in Florida.
+Crime rates aside, let’s understand why you should consider a day out here – particularly if you enjoy being on the water in Florida.
 Titusville is situated on the Indian River Lagoon and is home to several spoil islands!

 What Are Spoil Islands?

-Spoil islands are man-made islands typically a result of dredging.
-When Port Canaveral was dredged for the large cruise ships, hundreds of spoil islands were created.
-There are several spoil islands all over Florida’s Intercoastal waterways, and the ones in Titusville’s are a treat.
+There are several spoil islands all over Florida’s Intercoastal waterways, and the ones in Titusville are a treat.

 The Indian River Lagoon, Titusville Florida

-The Indian River Lagoon is home to 1/3 of Florida states manatees and its home to a native group of dolphins.
-It’s impossible to be on the Indian River and not see a dolphin – we have seen them every single time we go.
+The Indian River Lagoon is home to 1/3 of Florida state manatees and is home to a native dolphin group.
+It’s impossible to be on the Indian River and not see a dolphin – we have seen them every time we go.
 Sometimes they come right up to you chasing fish.
 We’ve also seen manatees at the islands, especially the big one near the water tower, sometimes in shallow water chilling on the sand bar.

 Accessing the Islands via Titusville Marina

 Titusville Marina has tons of parking and four boat slips.
 I would not say this is an overly busy marina.
-Getting on the water takes a maximum of 10 minutes assuming there are no idiots that tie their boat in a slip blocking everyone.
+Getting on the water takes 10 minutes, assuming there are no idiots that tie their boat in a slip blocking everyone.
 Yeah, this happens a lot, and it’s not cool.
-And, ladies you are usually the culprit waiting on the man to return.
-One of my biggest pet peeves is a woman that can’t or won’t help dock, launch, load or tackle any of the boating necessities.
+And, ladies, you are usually the culprit waiting on the man to return.
+One of my biggest pet peeves is a woman that can’t or won’t help dock, launch, load, or tackle any of the boating necessities.
 If you own a boat – learn to operate it!

-When you first take off, you’ll see the first and biggest island to your right.
+You’ll see the first and biggest island to your right when you take off.
 It’s called Horseshoe Island, and it’s busy.
 People camp overnight in droves on this island.
-We have fished over here, but it’s not an island we spend a lot of time at.
+We have fished here, but it’s not an island we spend much time at.
 It’s just too busy.

-The next island, Dolphin Tail Island is a popular one as well but smaller than Horseshoe.
-We’ve seen the same boats here time and time again and they all arrive early to claim their turf.
+The next island, Dolphin Tail Island, is popular but smaller than Horseshoe.
+We’ve repeatedly seen the same boats here, and they all arrive early to claim their turf.
 Keep going north.
 Once you’ve gone under the old railway track bridge, you will see palm trees in the distance.
 Head towards them!
-You’ll have a choice of about three tiny islands, and typically if you get there, first others won’t join you.
+You’ll have a choice of three tiny islands; typically, if you get there first, others won’t join you.

-If you keep going north towards the water tower, you’ll get to one of our favorites that has a long sandbar.
+If you keep going north towards the water tower, you’ll get to one of our favorites, which has a long sandbar.

 - Float on the sandbars.
 We bring noodles and spend whole days floating on the sandbars.